-For all planning applications the following MUST be provided:

-- An Application form completed and signed. - The prescribed application fee. - A full current copy of Title for the land showing the plan of subdivision and current ownership details (a recent Title search carried out within the last 6 months can be obtained from https://www.landata.online/) - A full copy of instrument and transfer if a registered restrictive covenant, restriction, and/or Section 173 agreement applies to the land.
+For all planning applications the following MUST be provided: An Application form completed and signed.
+The prescribed application fee.
+A full current copy of Title for the land showing the plan of subdivision and current ownership details (a recent Title search carried out within 6 months). www.land.vic.gov.au A full copy of instrument and transfer if a registered restrictive covenant, restriction, and/or Section 173 agreement applies to the land.